JeffersonLab/clara-docs/docs/clas/installation.md

 (`/UserHome/myClara` or `/UserHome/clas12-v4`).

 <div class="admonition warning" markdown="1">
-Remember, Clara will create CLARA_HOME directory with a specific file structure.
+Remember, Clara will create the `$CLARA_HOME` directory with a specific file structure.
 You need to provide only a location where it should be created.
 </div>